2013 South Asian Games: Delay

 Initially, the Games were expected to be held in October, 2012.
 However, during the General Body meeting of the Indian Olympic Association (IOA) on 16 December 2011, it was decided to postpone the Games to February, 2013.
 The primary concern highlighted was that the original plan meant that the Games would be held only two months after the 2012 Summer Olympics, a fact which made athletes uncomfortable.
 In addition, the Delhi Government had stated that "accommodation would be a problem during October–November".
 In April 2012, the IOA sent letters to all the National Olympic Committees (NOCs) of South Asia, announcing that the Games will be held for eight days beginning from 13 February 2013; further discussions would take place at an all-NOC meeting in Moscow.
 President of the Nepal Olympic Committee Dhruba Bahadur Pradhan also reported about the proposed additions of fencing, equestrian, gymnastics and the triathlon to the Games schedule.
 As of January 2013, host city and dates of the games were not yet confirmed.

 The International Olympic Committee banned the Indian Committee in March for political interference (the national government played a role in Olympic officials' selection).
 This delayed the event further as the ban was only lifted in May and the possibility of a low-cost edition of the games was raised among ongoing hosting discussions and poor relations with neighboring Pakistan due to the 2013 India–Pakistan border incidents.

 Two years later, on 11 February 2014, the International Olympic Committee decided to lift the ban.
 Up until now, the Indian side competed in Olympic events such as the Winter Olympic Games as independent participants.

-A year later, on 5 June 2015, the uncertainty over the venue to host the 12th South Asian Games ended with the Sports Ministry and Indian Olympic Association deciding to hold the regional multi-sporting event in Guwahati and Shillong in November–December 2015.
-However, this was postponed even further to a tentative date of February 2016.